The first Castlevania game to appear on a handheld console, where you play as Christopher Belmont on a journey to vanquish Dracula.

 As I mentioned, the level design is generally uninspired and boring.
 There are many long stretches of land and enemies are placed about in areas where they’re just asking to be slaughtered.
 Whatever happened to the great level design of the NES Castlevania and the challenging platforming?

 Still, it wouldn’t be fair to say that Castlevania: The Adventure is a bad game.
 I don’t think it is.
 If you have lived around the time when the Game Boy is still being sold everywhere, the convenience of playing games on the go is a compromise resulting in weaker gameplay.
+Combined with a significantly shorter play time and predictable level hazards, you’ll eventually figure this game out.

 The same happened in the case of Super Mario Bros., where Super Mario Land had simpler graphics and gameplay compared to its cousin.
 But people still liked that game despite the tradeoff.